 Get there by car.
 It’s about one hour away from Sydney CBD.
-Or take the train from Central to Otford, which takes around one hour and nine minutes and costs $4.62 with an Opal card.
+Or take the train from Central to Otford, which takes just over an hour and costs $4.82 with an Opal card.

 If you’re looking to escape to the countryside, Kangaroo Valley, located two hours south of Sydney, has got you covered.
 Go wine tasting at the Yarrawa Estate Winery, where you can sample locally made jams.
-Entertain the kids by kayaking down Kangaroo River or go horse riding through rainforest and grazing lands with the Man from Kangaroo Valley Trail Ride.
+Entertain the kids by kayaking down Kangaroo River or go horse riding through rainforest and grazing lands.
 You can admire the Victorian architecture of the Hampden Bridge or the bushland views from Mannings lookout, too.
 The Flavours of the Valley Foodie Trail also offers a range of hands-on classes in gourmet cooking, gardening, soap-making and the art of high tea.

 How far?
 156 km

 Get there by car.
 It’s about two hours and ten minutes away from Sydney CBD.

 Despite being a two hour drive from Sydney CBD, Port Stephens offers adventure and scenic views that make it worth the time at the wheel.
 Embark on a camel ride at Oakfield Ranch or dive in for a snorkel with dolphins.
 Sandboard the largest dunes of Stockton Beach during the day, or do it by sunset for a more romantic picnic setting.
 For adventurers, the outdoor rock climbing at Port Stephens’ sea cliffs will have you reaching unimaginable heights overlooking the ocean slapping the rocky shore.